r-neal-kelly/mary/README.md

 # Mary
 An old C project containing a prototype regex engine.
+Actively developed from June 19 2018 to November 5 2018.

 ## Licenses
 - There are two licenses that are in the same folders as each font file and a license for the Unicode data in its folder.